jjcazel/JS_Project_Danceability/README.md

 ## `Development Timeline`

-1. Get familiar with Spotify API and d3.js library and how I will implement them in my project     Complete project skeleton. `4 Days`

-2. Be able to view a basic page on local host.
-    Set up a Node/Express server and routes to communicate with Spotify API using the Spotify Web Api helper methods.
-    Communicate smoothly between my app and the Spotify API. `6 Days`
+1. Spotify API & d3.js Exploration: Dedicating time to understand the intricacies of Spotify's API and the d3.js library laid the groundwork for this project.

+2. Initial Setup & API Integration: Establishing a robust Node/Express server foundation to facilitate seamless API communication.

-3. Implement the d3.js graph, plot points, and toooltips to visulize the data.
+3. Visualization & Styling: Implementing and refining the interactive d3.js graph, followed by meticulous styling to enhance user engagement.
-    Start styling with CSS and d3.js `3 Days`

-4. Finish any improvements to the UI. `4 Days`
+4. Final improvements to the UI.